Helix-Platform/Sandbox-NG/README.md

 ## GitHub Projects

+   <a href="https://github.com/m4n3dw0lf/SecureFiware">SecureFiware CoAP with DTLS</a> - New

    <a href="https://github.com/matheus-maria/Blockchain">C.A.R.E Blockchain</a> - New

    <a href="https://github.com/felipe-mcunha/arquitetura-seguranca">Helix with IDM, PEP Proxy and AuthZForce</a> - New

+## Our History

+   <a href="https://github.com/helix-iot/helix-sandbox">Helix Sandbox Release Mars v0.0.2</a> - New

 #### © Helix Platform 2021, All rights reserved.
 <a href="https://gethelix.org">Helix</a> for a better world!